 Automating everything is not always a good idea.
 Sure, we could work to integrate more with our PSA tool.
 But, are we going to do this with every product and service we offer?
 And keep them updated month after month and year after year; accurately?
 If there is a repetitive task you find yourself doing, there is a good chance technology can help you solve for it.
 A script, a plugin, an upgraded platform with new rulesets.
 But, your process must include employee training for tasks not yet automated.

 Policy guidelines, team discussions, and an awareness of the need to review what has been setup or configured by IT Helpdesk or Professional Services staff; is going to need to become an ingrained part of your IT Management and work culture.
 This is not a sign of distrust within an organization, rather it is a recognition that in the process of doing your best to meet the customer service needs of your clients, that mistakes and oversights will happen.
 A healthy organization will see an oversight as a process failure, not an individual failure, and will treat it as such.

 - Look for ways to automate re-occurring tasks.

 - Traditional controls and process will help ensure quality and repeatable success.

 - Don’t go overboard with IT process automation, or create systems that are unmanageable.

-Your journey of continuous improvement requires that you find ways to review and double check work efforts, and as you do you will find that while gaps are found; the occurrence and regularity will diminish, as your IT Management strengthens and improves along with your business.
+Your journey of continuous improvement requires that you find ways to review and double check work efforts.
+The occurrence of gaps with time will diminish.
+Consistency will help your IT Management strengthen and improve along with your business.
 Contact us for help with implementing automation.